Is It Good to Get Your Calves Massaged? | 321 STRONG Answers

 - &#10003;Consistent daily calf massage outperforms occasional deep sessions for long-term results

-Yes, getting your calves massaged is genuinely good for you, and foam rolling is the easiest way to do it yourself, any time, without booking a session.
-Foam rolling your calves increases blood flow to the lower legs, reduces tightness, and speeds recovery after runs or leg-heavy training days.
-Research confirms self-myofascial release restores force production faster than rest alone ([Pearcey GE, *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413)).
-If you're dealing with post-run soreness or just tight calves from sitting all day, regular calf massage is one of the simplest recovery tools available.
+Yes, getting your calves massaged is genuinely good for you.
+Calf massage increases blood flow to the lower legs, reduces muscle tightness, and can speed up recovery after exercise.
+Research shows that massage techniques applied to fatigued muscles help restore force production faster than rest alone ([Pearcey GE, *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413)). if you're dealing with post-run soreness or just tight calves from sitting all day, regular calf massage is one of the simplest recovery tools available.

 ## Why Your Calves Need Regular Attention